Summary: Each cabin room comes with 1 Queen bed, 1 Full bed, and it's own bathroom. Available with or without full kitchenettes.

 Dogwood Motel History

-The three original cabins of the Dogwood Motel were built in 1959 and have been largely unchanged since then.
+The three original cabins of the Dogwood Motel were built in 1959 and have been updated and improved throughout the years.
 The original townhouse burned down in the 2020 Archie Creek Fire but was rebuilt in 2021.
 The front office was built in 1972.

 Tez Stair and Melissa Jones took over the motel in 2022 from Norman Call, whose grandparents built the motel.
 Norm served as caretaker of the Dogwood from 1990 to 2022.
 We want to thank Norm for his incredible generosity and patience throughout the transition.
 We couldn't have done it without you!!